 Great collaboration often inspires ideas.
 In fact, there’s plenty of research to suggest that great ideas come from collaboration because the ideas can mingle and swap.
 Finally, "persuaded me we would achieve results" is about belief in the ideas and their merits.

-When sellers employ insight selling, which we define as, “the process of creating and winning sales opportunities, and driving change, with ideas that matter,” they’re finding themselves in the winner’s circle most often.
+When sellers employ insight selling, which we define as, "the process of creating and winning sales opportunities, and driving change, with ideas that matter," they find themselves in the winner’s circle most often.